Rural Community Sewers

 An unsewered community doesn't have to be an incorporated city.
-In this case, a "community" has 10 or more residential homes with one or more houses per acre.
+A "community" has 10 or more residential homes with one or more houses per acre.
 It's "unsewered" if it lacks a central sewage treatment system or if most of its septic systems don't meet state standards.

-There's help and information available for smaller communities.
+There's assistance and information available for unsewered communities.
 Please refer to the links below, or go to the Private septic systems page for further information.

 Technical and financial assistance are available if your community needs to explore options for adequate wastewater treatment.
 First, contact your local DNR field office or a regional utility management organization in your area for help understanding the planning process and finding financial assistance.

-While a utility management organization can help people in your community search and apply for funding to install a wastewater system, there are other funding opportunities to look into.
+While a utility management organization can help your community search and apply for funding to install a wastewater system, there are also other funding opportunities to consider.

-Next, your community leaders will want to hire an engineer to evaluate the community's needs and propose solutions.
-The DNR offers white papers and additional information on alternative wastewater treatment options that your engineer may want to explore.
-Once an engineer has prepared a plan to address the wastewater needs of your community, residents will want to review the plan.
-They will want to evaluate options, discuss the affordability of each option and decide where to apply for funding.
-You and your elected officials may want to hold public meetings to determine which options are best for your community.
+Community leaders will want to hire an engineer to evaluate the community's needs and propose solutions.
+The Iowa DNR has developed information on alternative wastewater treatment options that your engineer may want to explore.
+Once an engineer has prepared a plan to address the wastewater needs of your community, residents will want to review the plan, evaluate options, discuss the affordability of each option and decide where to apply for funding.
+Community leaders may want to hold public meetings to determine which options are best for the community.

 Some communities, urban or rural, incorporated or unincorporated, may qualify as "disadvantaged" with regards to meeting federal and state wastewater regulations.
 The Iowa DNR disadvantaged community rules implement Iowa Code 455B.199B, which establishes criteria for the Iowa DNR to use when determining if ratepayers or a community will experience substantial and widespread economic and social impact and qualify as disadvantaged as a result of complying with wastewater regulations.